RsyncProject/rsync/rsync.1.md

     ignore this weirdness unless the rsync server complains and tells you to specify `-zz`.

-    See also the `--skip-compress` option for the default list of file suffixes that will be transferred with no (or minimal) compression.

 0.  `--compress-choice=STR`, `--zc=STR`

     This option can be used to override the automatic negotiation of the